211 Horseshoe Lake Dr, Suite 202B, Halifax, NS B3S 0B9

 • Worrying that your partner is cheating.

-• Pushing your partner away to avoid feelings of rejection.
+• ushing your partner away to avoid feelings of rejection.

 • Avoiding relationships altogether.

-This anxiety can leave you feeling insecure and off-balanced.
+This anxiety can leave you feeling insecure and off-balance.
 There are major ways this can impact a relationship.
 Feeling of anxiety may make you respond by being too dependent or too avoidant.

 Some people with anxiety have an intense need to be close to their partner (of friend).
 You may need your partner for constant support and reassurance.
 If this is your anxiety style, you may find yourself prone to overthinking, planning for all worst-case scenarios, indecision, fearing rejection, needing constant communication and getting anxious when responses aren’t fast enough.
 Without your partners reassurance, you find yourself uncomfortable.